Naman-Kaushik44/cryptonite_taskphase_Naman/Shell Variables/Shell Variables.md

 ```
 ## Multi Word Variables

+We quote the multi word values to assign it into a variable or the shell doesn't recognize them, that is what was required to be done in this challenge to get the flag.

 ```bash
 hacker@variables~multi-word-variables:~$ PWN="COLLEGE YEAH"
 You've set the PWN variable properly!
 As promised, here is the flag: pwn.college{IUJgooAEu1RopQz_Cn7ACYgZFlp.dBjN1QDL5IjN0czW}
 ```
 ## Exporting Examples

+In this challenge I was supposed to  invoke /challenge/run with the PWN variable exported and set to the value COLLEGE, and the COLLEGE variable set to the value PWN but not exported, this is what I did and ran the /challenge/run command to get the flag.

 ```bash
 hacker@variables~exporting-variables:~$ export PWN=COLLEGE